 If all these things are true, you can trust HR.

 Of course, being able to trust HR doesn’t mean you should stop looking after yourself.
 Do the best job possible, and document anything that has the potential to go South, such as a conflict with your boss or a peer.

 Again, HR folks are people.
 How would you protect yourself from being compromised by other dishonest people?

 Here are a few suggestions for protecting yourself when you cannot trust HR:

 Unfortunately, unscrupulous HR professionals are a reality of the workplace.
-Again, however, a few bad apples is not proof that the function is rigged in the employer’s favor or that the entire profession is suspect.
+However, a few bad apples are not proof that the function is rigged in the employer’s favor or that the entire profession is suspect.

-On the contrary, there are plenty of highly competent, knowledgeable, HR pros who would go to the mat to support a deserving employee.
+On the contrary, plenty of highly competent, knowledgeable HR pros would go to the mat to support a deserving employee.